grilled goat cheese and spinach stuffed spatchcock chicken

 Prepare the grill to medium heat.
 Drain and chop the sun-dried tomatoes, reserving the drained oil.
 Use a paper towel to remove excess oil from the chopped tomatoes.

-In a medium bowl, combine the chopped tomatoes, spinach, garlic, goat cheese, one teaspoon lemon zest, and thyme leaves.
+In a medium bowl, combine the chopped sun-dried tomatoes, spinach, garlic, goat cheese, 1 teaspoon lemon zest, and thyme leaves.

 Spatchcock the chicken by using poultry shears to cut down both sides of the backbone and remove it.
 Open the chicken (like a book) and skin-side down, use a paring knife to gently cut out the breastbone and white cartilage.